 We're honored and elated to have helped launch the Mālama ʻĀina Field School at Nānākuli, a summer school course of Nānākuli High & Intermediate School.
 This course is an outgrowth of ideas that we and our partners in the Wai'anae Alliance for Wellness and Place-based Learning have discussed since 2012 to help the youth of Wai'anae succeed in school.
 Far too many get off track before they even reach high school.
 By providing a new type of program where classroom learning is directly tied to field work that incorporates math, science, and Hawaiian studies, perhaps more students will be motivated to attend classes and become college, career and community ready.

-The Field School uses technology to make the classes virtually paperless by using Google Apps and a website.
+The Field School uses technology to make the classes virtually paperless by using Google Apps, Google classroom, and a unique website.
 This is not only good for the environment, it also prepares students for what will be the norm in classrooms of the future.
 We invite you to see theField School website and the videos (see below) to get a taste of the Field School’s impact that we know will be far-reaching for years to come because the students and teachers involved in the program are destined to be our leaders.

 This program would not be possible without our invaluable Program Partners: